aliceoh9/aliceoh9.github.io/mlnlp.md

 - A Hierarchical Latent Variable Encoder-Decoder Model for Generating Dialogues (AAAI 2017)
 - A Hierarchical Latent Structure for Variational Conversation Modeling (NAACL 2018)
 - DialogWAE: Multimodal Response Generation with Conditional Wasserstein Auto-Encoder (ICLR 2019)
+- Learning from Dialogue after Deployment: Feed Yourself, Chatbot!
+(ACL 2019)
+- Coherent Comments Generation for Chinese Articles with a Graph-to-Sequence Model (ACL 2019)
+- ReCoSa: Detecting the Relevant Contexts with Self-Attention for Multi-turn Dialogue Generation (ACL 2019)
+- Retrieval-Enhanced Adversarial Training for Neural Response Generation (ACL 2019)
+- Proactive Human-Machine Conversation with Explicit Conversation Goal (ACL 2019)
+- Learning to Abstract for Memory-augmented Conversational Response Generation (ACL 2019)
+- One Time of Interaction May Not Be Enough: Go Deep with an Interaction-over-Interaction Network for Response Selection in Dialogues (ACL 2019)
+- Know More about Each Other: Evolving Dialogue Strategy via Compound Assessment
+- Neural Response Generation with Meta-words (ACL 2019)
+- Improving Neural Conversational Models with Entropy-Based Data Filtering (ACL 2019)
+- Domain Adaptive Dialog Generation via Meta Learning (ACL 2019)
+- Self-Supervised Dialogue Learning (ACL 2019)

 Question & Answering / Summarization